The Kano State Government has sent 33 beggars to their states of origin as part of efforts to enforce the law banning street begging in the state.

 NAN recalls that the state government recently launched empowerment programme for the less-privileged and physically- challenged persons in the state.

-By Muhammad Nasir Bashir Dutse – The Jigawa State Primary Healthcare Development Agency (JSPHCDA) …
+The Jigawa State Primary Healthcare Development Agency (JSPHCDA) says over 1.6 million children will be …